-Upon graduating from the USC Scoring for Motion Pictures and Television graduate program, Brandon continued composing for films, television and albums in a wide range of styles.
-Composition projects include large-scale feature films such as the horror film A Quiet Place (parts I & II), Logan, The Wolverine, and Paramount’s World War Z. In addition, he has composed for several other features including The Woman In Black, Warm Bodies, The Giver, Amazon Studios’ Black Box, the Universal Pictures biopic Unbroken: Path To Redemption and the Freeform Sci-Fi TV series Motherland: Fort Salem.
+Upon graduating from the USC Scoring for Motion Pictures & Television program, Brandon began composing for films, television and albums in a wide range of styles.
+Projects include such large-scale feature films as A Quiet Place (I and II), Logan, Chaos Walking, and World War Z. In addition, he has composed for several independent features including: The Woman In Black (I and II), Warm Bodies, The Giver, and Unbroken: Path To Redemption.

-Brandon’s music can be found in acclaimed television shows including Battlestar Galactica, Terminator: The Sarah Connor Chronicles, V, and AMC’s Revolutionary War spy drama, TURN: Washington’s Spies.
-Brandon’s recent co-scores with frequent collaborator Marco Beltrami include the CBS All Access reboot of The Twilight Zone now in it’s 2nd season narrated by Jordan Peele, the Fox horror feature Underwater starring Kristen Stewart, and the Focus Features political documentary The Way I See It.
-Brandon’s other recent scores include additional music on the Paramount feature Tom Clancy’s Without Remorse starring Michael B. Jordan, as well as three films he co-scored with Marco Beltrami: Netflix’s horror sequels Fear Street Part 2 and 3, and the Lionsgate sci-fi adventure feature Chaos Walking starring Tom Holland and Daisy Ridley.
+Brandon’s music can be found in acclaimed television shows as well, including Battlestar Galactica, V, AMC’s Revolutionary War spy drama, TURN: Washington’s Spies, and Freeform’s Motherland: Fort Salem.
+Brandon’s recent co-scores with frequent collaborator Marco Beltrami include Jordan Peele’s CBS All Access reboot of The Twilight Zone, the Fox horror feature Underwater starring Kristen Stewart, and the Focus Features political documentary The Way I See It which earned a Critic’s Choice Award for best documentary score.
+The popular summer Netflix horror trilogy, Fear Street, featured a co-score with Beltrami (Fear Street: Part 2) as well as additional music in Pt1 and Pt2.
+Brandon’s other recent scores include additional music on the Paramount feature Tom Clancy’s Without Remorse starring Michael B. Jordan.

-Brandon developed his musical interests at a young age earning awards from Clint Eastwood and The Monterrey Jazz Festival.
-He began writing for orchestra and soon entered into the prestigious USC Scoring for Motion Pictures and Television graduate program, where he studied with industry greats including Elmer Bernstein and David Raksin.
-Brandon currently resides in Tarzana, CA.
+Brandon developed his musical interests at a young age earning awards from Clint Eastwood and The Monterey Jazz Festival.
+He continued his musical studies at the renowned Scoring for Motion Pictures & Television graduate program where he studied with industry greats including Elmer Bernstein and Christopher Young.
+Brandon resides in Tarzana, CA.